Seeed-Studio/LED_Bar_Suli/README.md

-LED Bar Suli
+Grove LED Bar Suli
 -------------------------------------------------------------
 ![image](http://www.seeedstudio.com/wiki/images/b/b8/Bar.jpg)

-LED Bar, common in volume display, is a common sensor component to display analog value.
+Grove LED Bar, common in volume display, is a common sensor component to display analog value.
 You can use a row of discrete LED lights to make division of this effect, you can also use our element mentioned here.

-For more information, please refer to [Grove_LED_Bar][1]
+For more information, please refer to [Grove_LED_Bar][1] and [LED_Bar][2]